This section of the guide shows how to use the

 command again.
 Each time you deploy, a new version is created and traffic

 is automatically routed to the latest version.

 To confirm that your service has been created and a version has been deployed:

-View your App Engine services in the GCP Console:
+View your App Engine services in the Cloud Console:

 You should see one service listed, named

 default.
 The default service is publicly accessible at the following URL: